Tories retain Welwyn Hatfield control

 Party sources before the count said it could lose overall control of the council but it now has 25 seats, Labour has 15 and the Lib Dems eight.

+He replaced fellow Lib Dem, Dorothy Thornhill, who stood down after serving for 16 years.

-The Tories lost two seats to the Lib Dems, which took a seat from Labour.
+At Welwyn Hatfield Council, the Tories lost two seats to the Lib Dems, which took a seat from Labour.

 Conservatives also retained control of St Albans and Broxbourne, where they also took the UKIP seat.